The Mind's Eye (Star Trek: The Next Generation): Plot

-Chief Engineer Geordi La Forge of the Federation starship Enterprise, en route to the planet Risa for shore leave in a shuttlecraft, is captured by Romulans.
-While an impostor that looks like La Forge is sent to Risa, the Romulans strap La Forge to a chair restraining his head, and his arms with a visual, tapping device to tap into La Forge's visual cortex via his visor sensors, giving them a limited form of mind control over him.
-After several days, La Forge's mind is wiped of his capture but given memories of going to Risa, and put back aboard his shuttle, to return to the Enterprise.
-He arrives as the Enterprise crew are working with the Klingon Ambassador Kell to deal with rebels attacking the outlying Krios colony.
-The Governor of the colony, Vagh, asserts that the rebellion is being aided by the Federation, thus requiring the Federation's presence to resolve.
+Geordi La Forge, en route to Risa for an academic conference, is captured by Romulans.
+While an impostor that looks like La Forge is sent to Risa, the Romulans restrain La Forge and exploit his VISOR—a device that gives the blind La Forge vision—to tap into his visual cortex, giving them a limited form of mind control over him.
+After several days, La Forge's mind is wiped of his capture but given memories of going to Risa, and he is put back aboard his shuttle, to return to the Enterprise.
+He arrives as the Enterprise crew are working with the Klingon Ambassador Kell to deal with a rebel movement on Krios, a Klingon colony near the Federation border.
+The governor of the colony, Vagh, asserts that the rebellion is being aided by the Federation, thus requiring the Federation's presence to resolve.

-At the colony, Vagh shows Captain Picard and Kell several Federation weapons and medical supplies taken from the rebels.
+At the colony, Vagh shows Captain Picard and Kell that Federation-designed weapons have been taken from the rebels.
 Picard orders his crew to investigate.
 Lt.
-Commander Data finds that strange E-band radiation is nearby but cannot detect the source.
+Commander Data detects strange E-band radiation but cannot identify the source.
 He and La Forge also discover the apparent Federation weapons were replicated using Romulan technology and powered by Romulan energy cells.
 Later, under the direction of his controllers, La Forge unknowingly transports a case of Federation weapons from the Enterprise to the rebel base, and then subsequently erases the logs.
-Vagh, monitoring the transport, immediately accuses the Enterprise of its deception.
-Data and La Forge review the transport logs but find no evidence for the transport even though the weapons originated from the Enterprise, and realize that only they themselves and two other crewmembers could have falsified the logs in that manner.
-Again, outside of his control, La Forge enters Kell's quarters on the Enterprise, where it is revealed that Kell was controlling La Forge.
-Kell orders La Forge to assassinate Vagh in a public setting before witnesses in such a manner as to utterly convince Vagh's people of Federation involvement.
+Vagh, monitoring the transport, immediately accuses the Enterprise of deception.
+Data and La Forge review the transport logs but that, even though the transport originated from the Enterprise, the records have been erased; La Forge observes that only he himself, Data, and two other crewmembers could have falsified the logs in that manner, and he is the only one with no alibi.
+Again outside of his control, La Forge enters Kell's quarters on the Enterprise, where Kell orders La Forge to assassinate Vagh in a public setting before witnesses in such a manner as to utterly convince Vagh's people of Federation involvement.